HLFS Spring Newsletter 2019

 - Tax year planning

 - An update on Auto Enrolment and the final phasing of contributions

 The 2018 calendar year was difficult for financial markets, and although many individuals may have experienced a drop in the value of their investments the early months of 2019 have proven to be more positive.
 Some of the financial losses experienced last year have already been recouped, despite several factors still causing concerns.
-For example, how will Brexit impact and, perhaps more importantly for markets, how strong will the Chinese economy be in future and when will its issues with the USA be resolved?
+For example: The impact of Brexit, the strength and resilience of the Chinese economy and ongoing issues with the USA.

 These aren’t questions we can easily answer, but what we can do is help manage your expectations.
 Remember investment markets are unpredictable (particularly in the short term) and it’s important to understand that volatility is part and parcel of investing over the long term.
 When it comes to investing, slow and steady tends to win the race.

 When markets fall a natural reaction could be to panic and exit, but this is almost always likely to be the wrong action to take.
 Acting on fear and impulsively selling investments effectively “locks in” losses.
 Consider the fact that the markets can rise again, therefore its normally best to remain patient, composed and keep in mind your longer-term objectives.

 On the contrary, if markets are performing well, an understandable response could be to invest further.
 However, this could result in buying investments at a much higher price and the value could fall soon after.
 Trying to time markets can be a dangerous strategy and our view is that “time in the market is more import than timing the market “.